 There are time limits for job search allowances.
-The application for the allowance must be filed before the later of the 365th day after the date of the certification or the 365th day after the date of the last total separation or the date that is the 182nd day after the date on which the worker concluded training.
+The application for the allowance is the later of (1) the 365th day after the date of certification OR (2) the 365th day after the date of the worker's last total separation OR (3) the date that is the 182nd date on which the worker concluded training.
 The TAA certified worker must apply (file an application) before beginning their search for work.
-The participant must supply a mapquest.com printout from a web-based mapping service such as MapQuest of the route traveled to the TAA case manager because travel must be outside the commuting distance of 25 map miles (one way) to be reimbursed.
+The participant must supply a printout from a web-based mapping service such as MapQuest of the route traveled to the TAA case manager because travel must be outside the commuting distance of 25 map miles (one way) to be reimbursed.
 Authorization for the job search allowance is only for travel within the United States.